Skip to main content

 ros2 control list_controllers

-# Expected after first transition:
+# Expected after the first switch:

 # damping_controller humanoid_control/DampingController active